Alvino424/Alvino424/README.md

 - 👋 Hi, I’m @Alvino424
-- 🌱 I’m currently learning scripting TERRAFORM and ANSIBLE
+- 🌱 I’m currently on JS NEXT.js and Sanity
 - 📫 How to reach me ale.marchina1@gmail.com

 <!---